gbv/beaconspec/beacon.md

 ## BEACON text format

-A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks.
+A BEACON text file is an UTF-8 encoded Unicode file [](#RFC3629), split into lines by line breaks (rule `LINEBREAK`).
 The file consists of a set of lines with meta fields, followed by a set of lines with link tokens.
-A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line break:
+A BEACON text file MAY begin with an Unicode Byte Order Mark and it SHOULD end with a line
+break:

-     BEACONTEXT  =  [ BOM ] [ START ] *METALINE *EMPTY [ LINKS ]
+     BEACONTEXT  =  [ BOM ] [ START ]
+                    *METALINE
+                    *EMPTY
+                     LINKLINE *( LINEBREAK LINKLINE )
+                    [ LINEBREAK ]

      BOM         =  %xEF.BB.BF     ; Unicode UTF-8 Byte Order Mark

+The order of meta lines and of link lines, respectively, is irrelevant.
 At least one empty line SHOULD be used to separate meta lines and link lines.
-The order public of meta lines and the order of link lines is irrelevant.
+If no empty line is given, the first link line MUST NOT begin with `"#"`.

-    EMPTY        =  *( *WHITESPACE LINEBREAK )
+    EMPTY        =  *WHITESPACE LINEBREAK

-The BEACON text file SHOULD start with an additional, fixed meta field:
+The BEACON text file SHOULD start with a fixed meta field:

-     START       =  "#FORMAT:" +WHITESPACE "BEACON" LINEBREAK
+     START       =  "#FORMAT:" +WHITESPACE "BEACON" *WHITESPACE LINEBREAK

 A meta line specifies a [meta field](#meta-fields) and its value.
-Meta field names are case insensitive and SHOULD be given in uppercase letters.
+Meta field names MUST be given in uppercase letters.
+All meta lines with `METAFIELD` not one of the field names defined in this specification, SHOULD be ignored.

      METALINE    =  "#" METAFIELD ":" METAVALUE LINEBREAK

-     METAFIELD   =  "PREFIX" / "TARGET" / "RELATION" / "MESSAGE"
-                 /  "SOURCESET" / "TARGETSET"
-                 /  "NAME" / "DESCRIPTION" / "INSTITUTION"
-                 /  "ANNOTATION" / "HOMEPAGE"
-                 /  "CONTACT" / "FEED" / "TIMESTAMP" / "UPDATE"
+     METAFIELD   =  +( %x41-5A )   ;  "A" to "Z"

-     METAVALUE   =  BEACONLINE
+     METAVALUE   =  LINE

 Each link is given on a link line with its source token, optionally follwed by annotation token and target token:

-     LINKS       =  LINK *( LINEBREAK LINK ) [ LINEBREAK ]

-     LINK        =  SOURCE [ VBAR OTOKENS ]
+     LINKLINE    =  SOURCE [
+	                  VBAR ANNOTATION /

-     OTOKENS     =  ANNOTATION / TARGET / ANNOTATION VBAR TARGET
+					  VBAR ANNOTATION VBAR TARGET /
+					  VBAR TARGET
+					]

-     SOURCE      =  BEACONVALUE
+     SOURCE      =  TOKEN

-     TARGET      =  BEACONVALUE
+     TARGET      =  TOKEN

-     ANNOTATION  =  BEACONVALUE
+     ANNOTATION  =  TOKEN

-The ambiguous `OTOKENS` rule is resolved as following:
+The ambiguity of rule `LINKLINE` with one occurrence of `VBAR` is resolved is

-* if it includes `VBAR`, both annotation token and target token are given
-* if it includes no `VBAR`
+following:

-    * if its normalized value begins with "http:" or "https:", and the target meta field has its default value `{+ID}`, and the message meta field has its default value `{annotation}`, then the value is used as target token
+* If the target meta field has its default value `{+ID}`, and the message meta field has its default value `{annotation}`, and the normalized second token begins with "http:" or "https:", then the second token is used as target token.
-    * the value is used as annotation token otherwise
+* The second token is used as annotation token otherwise.

-This way one can use two forms to encode links to HTTP URIs:
+This way one can use two forms to encode links to HTTP URIs (given target meta field and message meta field with their default values):

     foo|http://example.org/foobar
     foo||http://example.org/foobar